Isabelllle/CIT-Android-team75/README.md

      **Run Backend:**
      Open a new terminal window and navigate to the AdminWeb/back_web directory.
      Start the backend server using the following command:
     `node app.js`
-     Access The Website:
+4. Now access The Website:
-4. Open a web browser and go to the address: http://localhost3001/static/login (Login Page)
+   Open a web browser and go to the address: http://localhost3001/static/login (Login Page)

 **Admin account provided for the test is:**
 username: weconnect@volunteeringvictoria.org.au